obonaventure/cnp3/book/network/bgp.rst

 These different types of relationships are implemented in the `interdomain routing policies` defined by each domain.
 The `interdomain routing policy` of a domain is composed of three main parts :

- - the `import filter` that specifies, for each peering relationship, the routes that can be accepted from the neighboring domain (the non-acceptable routes are ignored and the domain never uses them to forward packets)
+ - the `import filter` that specifies, for each peering relationship, the routes that can be accepted from the neighbouring domain (the non-acceptable routes are ignored and the domain never uses them to forward packets)
- - the `export filter` that specifies, for each peering relationship, the routes that can be advertised to the neighboring domain
+ - the `export filter` that specifies, for each peering relationship, the routes that can be advertised to the neighbouring domain
  - the `ranking` algorithm that is used to select the best route among all the routes that the domain has received towards the same destination prefix

 .. index:: import policy, export policy

 A domain's import and export filters can be defined by using the Route Policy Specification Language (RPSL) specified in :rfc:`2622` [GAVE1999]_ .
 Some Internet Service Providers, notably in Europe, use RPSL to document [#fripedb]_ their import and export policies.
-Several tools allow to easily convert a RPSL policy into router commands.
+Several tools help to easily convert a RPSL policy into router commands.

 The figure below provides a simple example of import and export filters for two domains in a simple internetwork.
 In RPSL, the keyword `ANY` is used to replace any route from any domain.
 It is typically used by a provider to indicate that it announces all its routes to a customer over a `provider->customer` relationship.
 This is the case for `AS4`'s export policy.
-The example below shows clearly the difference between a `provider->customer` and a `shared-cost` peering relationship. `AS4`'s export filter indicates that it announces only its internal routes (`AS4`) and the routes learned from its clients (`AS7`) over its `shared-cost` peering with `AS3` while it advertises to `AS7` all the routes that it uses (including the routes learned from `AS3`).
+The example below clearly shows the difference between a `provider->customer` and a `shared-cost` peering relationship. `AS4`'s export filter indicates that it announces only its internal routes (`AS4`) and the routes learned from its clients (`AS7`) over its `shared-cost` peering with `AS3`, while it advertises all the routes that it uses (including the routes learned from `AS3`) to `AS7`.

 .. figure:: png/network-fig-109-c.png
    :align: center